-Policies related to child care expenses are found in Chapter 6 (6-II.F).
-The amount of the deduction will be verified following the standard verification procedures described in Part I of this chapter.
-In addition, the PHA must verify that:
+Policies related to child-care expenses are found in Chapter 6 (6-II.F).
+The amount of the deduction will be verified following the standard verification procedures described in Part I. In addition, COC must verify that:

-- The child is eligible for care (12 or younger). - The costs claimed are not reimbursed. - The costs enable a family member to work, actively seek work, or further their education. - The costs are for an allowable type of child care. - The costs are reasonable.
+- The child is eligible for care (12 or younger). - The costs claimed are not reimbursed. - The costs enable a family member to work, actively seek work, or further their education. - The costs are for an allowable type of child-care. - The costs are reasonable.